sajib-kumar/sajib-kumar.github.io/_pages/about.md

   - /about.html
 ---

-Greetings!!!
+Welcome!!!

 <div style="text-align: justify">

-I am Tonmoy Hossain, a first-year Ph.D. in CS student at the University of Virginia.
-I have completed B.Sc. in Computer Science and Engineering from <a href="http://aust.edu/">Ahsanullah University of Science and Technology (AUST)</a>, Dhaka, Bangladesh.
-After completing my undergraduate program, I got the opportunity to serve my alma mater as a Lecturer in the <a href="https://www.aust.edu/cse">Department of CSE</a>.
-My primary research interest lies in Machine Learning Applications, Computer Vision, and Image Processing.<br /><br /></div>
+I am Sajib Kumar Saha Joy, pursuing MSc degree in Computer Science and Engineering at Bangladesh University of Engineering and Technology (BUET).
+I have completed BSc in Computer Science and Engineering from <a href="http://aust.edu/">Ahsanullah University of Science and Technology (AUST)</a>, Dhaka, Bangladesh.
+After completing my undergraduate program, I got the opportunity to work as a Lecturer in the <a href="https://www.aust.edu/cse">Department of CSE</a>, my place of graduation.
+My primary research interest lies in Natural Language Processing, Computer Vision, Machine Learning and Deep Learning.<br /><br /></div>

-<b> I am open to any Research Collaborations in the field of *Computer Vision*, *Image Analysis*, and *Vision Security*.
-Please reach out if you have anything to discuss or want to work together.  </b> <a href="mailto:pwg7jb@virginia.edu"><i class="fas fa-envelope"></i></a> <br />

 **For additional information, please see the [CV](https://tonmoy-hossain.github.io/cv/) and [publications](https://tonmoy-hossain.github.io/publications/).**